himalayahall/demo/src/main/marimo/req_design_test.md

 - **Spring Boot application** with **RESTful APIs** for replay controls.
 - **Reactive SpringFlux** application for streaming market data events.
 - **Data** -> read from [CSV file](https://github.com/himalayahall/demo/blob/9f346eac082b2ba9300041759bce3413532ba7fa/src/main/resources/marketdata-for-coding-challenge.csv).
 FYI - file had invisible BOM which caused a lot of head scratching before I pinpointed the cause and fixed it (see below).
-- **Session cache** - sessions are stored in Google Guava cache, **stale** sessions are ejected after a configurable timeout.
+- **Session cache** - sessions are stored in Google Guava cache, **stale** sessions are ejected after a configurable timeout in `application.properties`.
+Default cache cofiguration is `1 HOUR`.
 - **Sliding window** -> virtual sliding window moves over cached events, during each publishing cycle ALL events under sliding window are published.
-- Two settings control the sliding window and event publication
+Sliding window and event publication controls are set through `application.properties`:

-    - **publishTimerMillis** ->  controls how often the sliding window is moved.
-Default: 1 millisecond, configurable via *application.properties*.
+    - **publishTimerMillis** ->  controls how often the sliding window is moved, default: `1 millisecond`.
     - **replayClockMillis** -> tracks how far time has progressed in a replay session.
-It effectively controls the sliding window size.
-It is initialized to the timestamp of first data event.
-At each publishing cycle all *unpublished* events with $timestamp \leq replayClockMillis$ are published, and replayClockMillis advances in increment of $replaySpeed \times publishTimerMillis$ .
+Controls the sliding window size.
+When a sessikon is `created` or `rewound` the session `replayClockMillis` is initialized to timestamp of the first data event.
+At each publishing cycle all `unpublished` events with $timestamp \leq replayClockMillis$ are published and then `replayClockMillis` is set to $replayClockMillis + (replaySpeed \times publishTimerMillis$).

   - **replaySpeed** -> controls how fast the replay clock advances.
 For example, suppose  $publishTimerMillis =  1$ and $replaySpeed = 1.0$.
-During each publishing cycle (at 1 ms intervals) replayClockMillis will advance by 1 ms (publishTimerMillis * replaySpeed).
+During each publishing cycle `replayClockMillis` will advance by $replaySpeed \times publishTimerMillis$.

-    Suppose replaySpeed is bumped up to 2.0.
-During the following publishing cycle replayClockMillis will advance by 2 ms, even though  1 ms has passed on the system clock ($publishTimerMillis = 1$).
+    Suppose `replaySpeed` is bumped up to `2.0`.
+During next publishing cycle `replayClockMillis` will advance by `2 milliseconds`, even though `1 millisecond` has passed on the system clock ($publishTimerMillis = 1$).
 This works both for speeding up ($replaySpeed \gt 1.0$) and slowing down ($replaySpeed \lt 1.0)$ replay.
 <!---->
-## Key Classes
+## Key classes
 - **MarketDataController** - entry point for the REST API.
-- **ReplayService** - services for managing the lifecycle of sessions.
+- **ReplayService** - services for managing session lifecycles.
-- **ReplaySession** - interface session state machine, handles commands (stop, start, etc.).
+- **ReplaySession** - interface with methods for session commands (stop, start, etc.)
-    - **ReplaySessionImpl** - default implementation of ReplaySession
+    - **ReplaySessionImpl** - default implementation of ReplaySession.
-- **MarketDataEvent** - record (model) with data from the market data CSV file.
+- **MarketDataEvent** - market data record (data model).
 - **CSVReaderService** - CSV reader service interface
       - **JacksonCSVReader** - Jackson implementation (default).
       - **ApacheCSVReaderService** - Apache Commons implementation.
-Tried this first but was not clean code (deprecated API, dealing with BOM was cumbersome).
+Tried this first but the API was *messy* (deprecated API, dealing with BOM was cumbersome).
 <!---->
 ## Unit Testing

-- Unit tests are used to test basic functionality of the replay service including Start, Stop, Set Replay Speed, Rewind (Reset), Forward, Jump to Event.
+- `Unit tests` are used to test  functionality of the replay service including Start, Stop, Set Replay Speed, Rewind (Reset), Forward, Jump to Event. `Mocks` are used for markeyt data events.
 <!---->
-## Installation
+## Replay service installation
   - Prerequisites - Java (17 or higher), Java IDE (VSCode, IntelliJ, Eclipse).
   - Clone project.
 <!---->
 ### Running

 - Load project in VSCode (or another IDE).
-- Open terminal inside VSCode (to view replay service logs).
+- Open terminal inside VSCode for view replay service logs.
 - Run application from VSCode.
 - On successful launch below logs will be rendered.
 -----